 While a financial institution's defenses may thwart most attacks, encryption can provide an additional layer of security to make it much more difficult for cybercriminals to steal data and use it to commit fraud.

 To that end, PCI DSS prohibits the storage of the “full contents of any track from the card's magnetic stripe or chip."
 Any cardholder data and personally identifiable information should be protected with encryption, both in storage and in transit over public or private networks.

 Firewalls and Web Gateways

-All organizations that process cardholder data must install and maintain a firewall under PCI DSS guidelines.
+All companies and organizations that process cardholder data must install and maintain a firewall under PCI DSS guidelines.

 The minimum suggested requirements recommended by the PCI Security Standards Council include:

 - Restricting access to payment systems to only what is necessary.